nkumar8421/Data-Structures/README.md

 # Solutions
-This program is about creating sinly linked list in c#
+This folder is having programs of data structures and their implementation.